 Related: How To Get More LinkedIn Recommendations.

-6. Check out a Company’s Stats and Trends
+6. Check out company stats and trends

-On the company pages, you can find out what a company does, how many people they employ, how many connected employees etc. For instance, you can see if they have hired or fired recently as well as where these people came from/went to.
+On the company pages, you can find out what a company does, how many people they employ, how many connected employees, etc. For instance, you can see if they have hired or fired recently as well as where these people came from/went to.
 If you see a wave of professionals jumping ship, you might want to reconsider that offer.

 7. Visibility settings